-When configured to do so, a MUSIM device can signal the network A a preference to leave RRC_CONNECTED state by using RRC or NAS signaling.
-After sending a preference to leave RRC_CONNECTED state by using RRC signaling, if the MUSIM device does not receive an RRCRelease message from the Network A within a certain time period (configured by the Network A), the MUSIM device can enter RRC_IDLE state in Network A.
+When configured to do so, a MUSIM device can signal to the Network A a preference to leave RRC_CONNECTED state by using RRC (see TS 38.331 [12]) or NAS signalling (see TS 23.501 [3]).
+After sending a preference to leave RRC_CONNECTED state by using RRC signalling, if the MUSIM device does not receive an RRCRelease message from the Network A within a certain time period (configured by the Network A, see TS 38.331 [12]), the MUSIM device can enter RRC_IDLE state in Network A.

-When configured to do so, a MUSIM device can signal the network A a preference to be kept in RRC_CONNECTED state in Network A while temporarily switching to network B. This is indicated by scheduling gaps preference.
+When configured to do so, a MUSIM device can signal to the Network A a preference to be temporarily switching to Network B while remaining in RRC_CONNECTED state in Network.
+This is indicated by scheduling gaps preference.
 This preference can include information for setup or release of gap(s).
-The network A can configure at most 3 gap patterns for MUSIM purpose: two periodic gaps and a single aperiodic gap.
+The Network A can configure at most 4 gap patterns for MUSIM purpose: three periodic gaps and a single aperiodic gap.
+The Network A should always provide at least one of the requested gap pattern or no gaps.
+Network providing an alternative gap pattern instead of the one requested by the UE is not supported in this release.